ajcerejeira/vat-validator/README.rst

 - Offline VAT code validation using country specific regular expressions and checksum algorithms;
-- Online validation for European Union VAT codes using VIES_ webservice;
+- Online validation for European Union VAT codes using VIES_ web service;
 - VAT code sanitization;
 - Fully annotated with type hints, for a better IDE and ``mypy`` development experience;